TINYhr/tiny_client/README.md

 Pagination, buffer is achieve through `limit` and `offset` params.

 ```
-Author.index_all({limit: 100}) # Will queries the server by batch of 100, until all authors has been retrieved through the enumerator.
+Author.index_all(limit: 100) # Will queries the server by batch of 100, until all authors has been retrieved through the enumerator.

 ```